vircadia/vircadia-docs-sphinx/docs/source/create/avatars/blender-tutorial.md

+This document is outdated.
+FIXME: Contains HiFi hosted content, mentions High Fidelity, only talks about FBX, Blender changed a LOT

 # Tutorial: Modify Materials and Textures Using Blender

 Blender is an open-source 3D modeling tool that you can use to fine tune your avatar and ensure that the materials and textures render correctly in High Fidelity.